unpluggedcoder/awesome-rust-tools/README.md

 * [dutree](https://github.com/nachoparker/dutree) — A tool to analyze file system usage written in Rust.
 * [dua-cli](https://github.com/Byron/dua-cli) — A tool to conveniently learn about the disk usage of directories, fast!
 * [lsd](https://github.com/Peltoche/lsd) — The next gen ls command.
+* [zoxide](https://github.com/ajeetdsouza/zoxide) — A fast cd command that learns your habits.